-When there is more than one Public View Point active at one time, an event is to have a "Chief Spectator Marshall" who is responsible for all aspects of public control during the running of the event.
-In the absence of a Chief Spectator Marshal, the Clerk of the Course shall be responsible for all aspects of public control during the running of the event.
+When there is more than one Public View Point active at one time, an Event is to have a "Chief Spectator Marshall" who is responsible for all aspects of public control during the running of the Event.
+In the absence of this official role the Clerk of the Course shall be deemed responsible.